Women in Eritrea: Women during the War for Independence (1961-1991)

+"I never knew myself as a woman.
+I thought of myself as a man.
+I faced the same problems as men."

+Because womens' progressive roles in the liberation movement were not tied to their identity of women, they were expected to revert back to domesticity after the war.

-Women in the EPLF exercised choice both in starting relationships and ending them which was not the norm in rural and traditional Ethiopian society in the 1960s.
+Women in the EPLF exercised choice both in starting relationships and ending them which was not the norm in rural and traditional Eritrean society in the 1960s.
 EPLF fighters reported that divorce was easy, common and often initiated by the women during the War.
 What was usually regarded as scandalous promiscuity based on traditional ideas of purity and virginity, were tolerated in the Eritrean People's Liberation Front's liberated areas.
 The role of the female fighter during the 30 year War for Independence challenged normative gendered stereotypes and gender roles.
 Women in conflict are often solely perceived as victims, often suffering from rape and being portrayed as defenseless and inactive during these periods.
 These gendered portrayal of defenseless women in war were thoroughly deconstructed during the war, with the Eritrean women forces being at the forefront of this conflict.
 This opened up opportunities to reconstruct ‘given’ gendered stereotypes by directly challenging them.